yblockchain/docs/docs/Resources.md

  - [YBlockchain Brand](https://drive.google.com/drive/u/3/folders/1TEyQV15e3RnORd50kSvFTUqy4rU4Sx_d)
  - [Feedback Link](https://drive.google.com/file/d/1e_OnVFeA7GNBpaiNmbwyr_uw2qcNZLkQ/view?usp=sharing)

 ## Let us know

 We have found social media to be a very effective way to market your event.
 If you find yourself hosting a YBlockchain event, do let us know so that we can spread the word in our network as well!
+You can drop me a mail at anagha@yblockcha.in :)